-Volume 8 GENERAL TECHNICAL FUNCTIONS
+VOLUME 8 GENERAL TECHNICAL FUNCTIONS

 Section 5 Flight Standardization Boards

 about the purpose, composition, and responsibilities of Flight Standardization

 section also contains guidance for inspectors who may be invited to serve as members of an FSB.

 to establish an FSB.
-FSBs are usually established for large turbojet
+FSBs are usually established for large turbojet and turbopropeller

-and turbopropeller aircraft, Special Federal Aviation Regulation (SFAR) 41 airplanes, and Title 14 of the Code of Federal Regulations (14 CFR) part
+aircraft and Special Federal Aviation Regulation (SFAR) 41 airplanes.
+FSBs are

+not usually established for Title 14 of the Code of Federal Regulations (14 CFR) parts

 unless the aircraft have unique design, flight, or handling characteristics.